TheCodeCompany-Sem/BMX-TEAMNL-IOT/docs/weatherproofing.md

 - (heavy) rain
 - Strong winds and gusts
-- Possibly lightningbolts?
+- lightningbolts

 ## Rain

 Making the product waterproof is practically impossible, as you need to be able to connect the wires from the wemos to a device, however making it water-resistant is definitely possible.
 This makes it practically impossible for rain to get into the device.
-To do this we can use potting compound, like [this one](https://www.f4p-products.com/products/4319079-2-x-150ml-bottles-of-magic-gel).
-It will make it IP68 rated water resistant, which is the same as all high-end smartphones have nowadays, making it perfectly capable to resist the rain.
+To do this, we could make a casing for the device, with **rubber rings** around the openings, this way the rubber can catch the water comming through the holes.
+However, this would give us a problem regarding heat, as if it gets warm weather the heat would then make the casing expand, which would allow water to find its way to the board anyway.
+Apart from that, we could also use some other methods, one of which is using **nailpolish**, which would could also make the board resistant to water, but it would not be able to protect the usb port, nor would it be able to protect the pins.
+Another option would be to use **silicone** or **potting compound**.
+We can dip the board in there and make a brick of silicone with the board in there, which would actually make the device as waterresistant as possible and would even make it function completely underwater.
+The problem with this however, is that we need to be able to access the usb port of the board, which would be inaccessible.
+Modifying the board afterwards would also be impossible.

 ## Wind